mjcaisse/cppnow-website/src/pages/presenters/index.md

 ## Promotion

 Please let people know that you are speaking!
-You are the attraction for this year’s conference, so let people know on [Twitter](https://twitter.com/cppnow/) (#CppNow), [Facebook](https://www.facebook.com/CppNow/), [LinkedIn](https://www.linkedin.com/groups/6593259), [Slack](https://cpplang.slack.com/messages/cppnow/), or where ever is appropriate for you.
+You are the attraction for this year’s conference, so let people know on [Twitter](https://twitter.com/cppnow/) (#CppNow), [Facebook](https://www.facebook.com/CppNow/), [LinkedIn](https://www.linkedin.com/groups/6593259), [Slack](https://cpplang.slack.com/messages/cppnow/), or wherever is appropriate for you.

 If you want to engage with other CppNow attendees, including other presenters, please join [the Slack #cppnow channel](https://cpplang.slack.com/messages/cppcon/) by first using [the auto-invite page for the CppLang workspace](https://cpplang.now.sh/).